monsooness/Portfolio/README.md

-A personal portfolio showcasing all of my art work
+This is a personal portfolio showcasing all of my artwork in one website.